 The big menu setting that I frequently change is “ISO sensitivity settings”.
 When shooting hand-held, I mostly use Auto ISO, because it is a great feature that saves me a lot of time.
 Instead of specifying ISO for every shot, I just have it set on Auto, with its base ISO set to 100, Maximum sensitivity set to 3200 (my personal limit for “acceptable” noise levels) and Minimum shutter speed set to “Auto”.

 The “Auto” minimum shutter speed setting is great, because it reads the focal length of the attached lens and automatically adjusts the minimum shutter speed to the focal length of the lens.
-If you have shaky hands, you can change the Minimum shutter speed Auto to be one step closer to “Faster”, which basically doubles the minimum shutter speed.
+If you have shaky hands, you can change the Minimum shutter speed Auto to be one step closer to “Faster”, which basically uses a twice faster minimum shutter speed.

 - Reset movie shooting menu: —